duckinator/homf/README.md

 Documentation: <https://homf.readthedocs.io/>

-If you have [pipx](https://pipx.pypa.io/) installed, it is recommended to use `pipx run homf ...` instead.
-You can use a shell alias, such as `alias homf='pipx run homf'`, to avoid having to remember this.
+The recommended way to install Homf is via [pipx](https://pipx.pypa.io/).
+If you have pipx installed, you can install Homf via `pipx install homf`.

 The basic syntax is `homf SOURCE [OPTIONS] PACKAGE RELEASE`. `SOURCE` is one of `github` or `pypi`.
 For GitHub, `PACKAGE` is the repository and `RELEASE` is the tag used by GitHub Releases.